Aide in Chelsea: life as a PA to a HNWI, London

 What advice would you give to other assistants when it comes to doing your job well?

-I would say patience and be mentally strong.
-It can be very demanding with different arrows being shot at you, unless you are strong minded and have the patience, the job will eat you alive, it's very fast pace specially in the summer when they all come at the same time.
+I would say patience, mentally strong & being organised.
+It can be very demanding with different arrows being shot at you (arrows meaning tasks!), unless you are strong minded and have the patience, the job will eat you alive, it is very fast pace especially in the summer when they all come at the same time.
 You have to be ready on your toes and be 1 or 2 steps ahead of them at all times.
-Nothing will go to plan, it's just life, however this is where your logistics come in and you have to be ahead of the game at all times.
+Nothing will go to plan, it's just life, however this is where your intellect comes in and you have to be organised.
+Build a black book whom you can rely on, keep a close circle.
+I would say I have one of the best networks in the game and I have people whom I can rely on as I've used them on several occasions for business related matters.
+Being organised is really important otherwise everything will fall apart so it's really important to implement processes that you can use to do the job more efficiently.
+The work in which I personally do is not for everyone, I do not know many people in my personal contact list whom can do the job as I am there witnessing the hard work that goes on behind the scenes first hand and it can be really tough without the right skillset, ability and initiative to get things done to a high-level standard.

 What does the PA Show mean to you?